 Align racial equity work in the homelessness sector with other racial equity initiatives in Santa Clara County.

 While we have a long way to go to implement these important actions, Destination: Home is taking some important initial steps.

-Engaging with The Justice Collective, we’re providing trainings for system partners on equity, diversity, and inclusion (EDI), delving into the historic and present contexts and implications of inequity in Santa Clara County and the field of housing.
+Engaging with The Justice Collective, we’re also providing trainings for system partners on equity, diversity, and inclusion (EDI), delving into the historic and present contexts and implications of inequity in Santa Clara County and the field of housing.